Qasem Soleimani: Reaction

-Ismail Haniyeh described Soleimani as "the martyr of Jerusalem" in a speech pronounced in Tehran during his funeral.

 Funeral and burial

 On 4 January, a funeral procession for Soleimani was held in Baghdad with thousands of mourners in attendance, waving Iraqi and militia flags and chanting "death to America, death to Israel".
 The procession started at the Al-Kadhimiya Mosque in Baghdad.
 Iraq's prime minister, Adil Abdul-Mahdi, and leaders of Iran-backed militias attended the funeral procession.
 Soleimani's remains were taken to the holy Shia cities of Karbala and Najaf.
 On 5 January, the remains of the bodies arrived in Ahvaz, and then Mashhad.
 Tens of thousands of mourners in black clothes attended the funeral procession with green, white, and red flags.
 Muqtada al-Sadr paid a visit to Soleimani's house to express his condolence to his family.

 On 6 January, the body of Soleimani and other casualties arrived at the Iranian capital Tehran.
 Huge crowds, reportedly hundreds of thousands or millions, packed the streets.
 Supreme Leader Ali Khamenei, who had a close relationship with Soleimani, led the traditional Islamic prayer for the dead, weeping at one point in front of the flag-draped coffins.
-Ali Khamenei mourned openly near the coffin while the general's successor swore revenge.
-Esmail Ghaani, who was named commander of the Quds Force hours after Soleimani's killing, said: "God the Almighty has promised to get his revenge, and God is the main avenger."
+Zeinab Soleimani, a daughter of Soleimani, spoke at the event and warned her father's demise "will bring darker days" for the U.S. and Israel.
+Esmail Qaani, who was named commander of the Quds Force hours after Soleimani's killing, said: "God the Almighty has promised to get his revenge, and God is the main avenger."
 Iranian foreign minister Mohammad Javad Zarif asked if Trump had ever seen "such a sea of humanity".
 He was given a multi-city funeral, and his funeral procession was said to be the second largest after that of Ayatollah Khomeini.

 On 7 January 2020, a stampede took place at the burial procession for Soleimani in Kerman attended by hundreds of thousands of mourners, killing 56 and injuring 212 more.

 Retaliation

 On 7 January 2020, the Supreme National Security Council of Iran announced that it had drafted a 13 revenge scenarios document.

-The next day, the Iranian military responded to Soleimani's death by launching ballistic missiles at two U.S. bases in Iraq, resulting in no reported casualties but 100 traumatic brain injuries.
+The next day, the Iranian military responded to Soleimani's death by launching ballistic missiles at two U.S. bases in Iraq, resulting in no reported casualties but 110 traumatic brain injuries.
 Iranian officials and some Western media analysts suggested the strike was deliberately designed to avoid causing any casualties to avoid an American response.
 The Iranian president cautioned the U.S. that Iran will take more retaliatory actions if the U.S. continues to interfere in the region.
+After the missile attack on Ayn al-Asad airbase, Ukraine International Airlines Flight 752 was shot down by the Islamic Revolutionary Guard Corps (IRGC) shortly after it had taken off.
+While initial reports suggested that the missile strike was a result of a mistake, subsequent evidence raised the possibility that the flight might have been intentionally targeted.
+Some interpretations of the evidence indicated that this action could have been taken to divert public attention towards the US intervention in the region and to prevent potential retaliatory actions from the United States.